sch3m4/wforensic/README.md

 # WForensic

-User-friendly DJango project to data interpretation and chart of messages activity from WhatsApp records, and also provides tools for decrypting encrypted 'msgstored' files and to merge many SQLite3 database files into a single one
+User-friendly DJango project to data interpretation and chart of messages activity from WhatsApp records, and also provides tools for decrypting encrypted 'msgstored' files and to merge many msgstore database files into a single one

 ## Getting the source